Isaacdelly/Plutus/README.md

 # Efficency

-Currenty on my tested machine, this program is able to brute force `4 wallets a second`, utilizing 100% of my computer's processing power.
+On my tested machine, this program is able to brute force `4 wallets a second`, utilizing 100% of my computer's processing power.